 - Raise awareness about the 2016 White Paper on Safety and Security and the role of SaferSpaces in supporting its integrated, knowledge-based approach to violence and crime prevention;

-- Mobilise practitioners to take advantage of SaferSpaces for sharing knowledge and networking on violence and crime prevention in South Africa;
+- Mobilise practitioners to take advantage of SaferSpaces for sharing knowledge and networking in relation to violence and crime prevention in South Africa;

-Therefore the launch event is targeted towards practitioners and academics from government, civil society, academia, research institutions and private sector who are involved in the prevention of violence and crime in South Africa.
+The launch event is targeted towards practitioners and academics from government, civil society, academia, research institutions and the private sector who are involved in the prevention of violence and crime in South Africa.

-The SaferSpaces online portal is a knowledge hub and networking space for community safety and violence prevention practitioners from government, civil society and the research community in South Africa.
+SaferSpaces is an online knowledge sharing and networking portal for community safety and violence and crime prevention practitioners from government, civil society and the research community in South Africa.
+The portal focuses on long-term, sustainable violence and crime prevention interventions.
+It also aims to serve as a resource for all South Africans seeking to better understand, prevent and respond to the violence which they are continuously faced with.
 It was first launched in 2014 by the Inclusive Violence and Crime Prevention Programme (VCP), a joint South African-German initiative implemented by GIZ and its South African partners as part of German Development Cooperation with South Africa.

-New Management and Support to the White Paper on Safety and Security
+New Management and Support to the 2016 National White Paper on Safety and Security

-Furthermore, the White Paper notes that strategies and interventions must be evidenced-based and informed by a broad, multidisciplinary foundation of knowledge about crime problems, their multiple causes and promising and proven practices.
+The White Paper emphasizes the need for evidenced-based strategies and interventions, which are informed by a broad, multidisciplinary foundation of knowledge on crime and violence, including the multiple risk factors for crime and violence as well as promising and best practice interventions.
 The White Paper therefore advocates a knowledge-based approach which emphasises that:

 It is against this backdrop that SaferSpaces aims to grow into a dynamic online hub and catalyst for cross-sectoral collecting and sharing of reliable and proven knowledge and data within government and between civil society actors.